pa2si/salsa-calendar/README.md

-v 0.1.5
+v 0.1.6

 that's new:

-- navlink stays bg-blue-700 when selected
-- Schema file for form and correspondig types.
-- Form Component and FormSelect Component
+- Schemas, types and custom forms for add event submit

 to dos: